-Assessment Results 2019-2020: These projects have been completed during the 2016-2017 school vear:
+• Assessment Results 2019-2020: These projects have been completed during the 2019-2020 school year:

-- Security lighting for front of Coliseum completed. - B. Planning for new Science Building is on-going. - Planning for renovations and additions to the Sports Complex is on-going. - D. Renovations and improvements to baseball fieldhouse, baseball field and concession pavilion have been completed. - E. The addition to the Crosby Hall Courtyard project has been completed.
+- A. Artificial turf for stadium completed. - B. Building for new Science Building is on-going. - C. Planning for renovations and additions to the cafeteria on-going. - D. Planning for renovation of Seal Hall is ongoing.